Optical Microscope Advantages And Disadvantages

 Introduction: A Window into the Microcosm

-Optical microscopes, also known as light microscopes, utilize visible light and a system of lenses to magnify images of small objects.
+Optical microscopes, also known as light microscopes, apply visible light and a system of lenses to magnify images of small objects.
 Their relatively simple design and accessibility have made them a staple in educational institutions and research laboratories worldwide.
 This article will explore the myriad benefits and inherent limitations of these powerful instruments, providing a clear understanding of their role in scientific advancement and their place in the broader context of microscopy techniques.
 We will examine their strengths in resolving biological specimens, their limitations in resolving extremely small structures, and discuss the various applications and their suitability for specific tasks.

 Advantages of Optical Microscopes: A Powerful and Versatile Tool